FutureSolutionDev/Deploy-Center-Server/README.md

 - Check logs in `logs/` directory
 - Verify no other deployment is running for the same project
 - Check queue status via API

+### Admin Login Shows "User account is disabled"
+- The server reactivates the oldest admin automatically, so restart the service to recover access.
+- Make sure the `DEFAULT_ADMIN_*` environment variables are set to known credentials so a fallback admin can be created when none exist.
+- If you intentionally disabled all admins for security reasons, re-enable at least one account directly in the database to avoid the automatic recovery.

 ### Webhook Not Triggering
 - Verify webhook signature in GitHub